serokell/blog-posts/Alex and Happy Part 2/article.md

 We use `expapp` to represent function applications, which will create a chain of `atom`s that represents the application.
 Likewise, `expcond` represents the conditional expressions.
-Since the left-hand side of an application can't be an `if` expression anymore, the conflict is eliminated.
+Since the left-hand side of an application can't be a non-atom anymore, the conflict is eliminated.
+To write an `if` expression in an application, you will now need to surround it with parentheses.

 It's important to note that extracting the conditional expressions from `exp` into their own `expcond` production is unnecessary.
 Still, it makes the grammar a bit more organized, in my opinion. :)